iMikie/Create_Processing_Library/README.md

 This will create your **samplelibrary.jar** file.   *Processing/libraries/sample/library/samplelibrary.jar*

 ###Now let's test the library
-Now open up processing and create a sketch with this in it:
+Now add this to the *library* tab in your sketch:

 ```java
 import samplelibrary.*;